IBM/ibm-pak/README.md

-  get         Download a Pak from source repository help        Help about any command launch      Launch a CASE into the targeted cluster.
+  get         Download a Pak from source repository help        Help about any command launch      Launch a CASE into the targeted cluster. list        List CASEs available in the enabled repository or downloaded into the local directory by get command

 Flags:
   -h, --help              help for ibm-pak